hannalam/Meteor-projects/README.md

 This app is a virtual wallet that client can input data, and server will response the appropriately.

-@tailwindcss is used for UI elements
+@tailwindcss is used for UI elements/
-@noSQL is used to store data
+@noSQL is used to store data/
-@mongoDB, minimongo
+@mongoDB, minimongo/
 @meteor cloud is used to deploy the app in the galaxy

 This link shows my app via the free version of meteor cloud, I hope it is still working!